-16 Issue paper Choice Architecture for End Users in the DMA, Section 3.3.
+&lt;sup>16 Issue paper Choice architecture for end users in the DMA, Section 3.3.

-17 Issue paper Horizontal and Vertical Interoperability in the DMA, Section 6.
+&lt;sup>17 Issue paper horizontal and vertical interoperability in the DMA, Section 6.

-18 DMA, Rec.
+$^{\rm 18}$ DMA, Rec.
 20, 30, 73, 77, and 103.

-their products and services, as well as for entrants which may invest a lot in innovative offerings made possible by the DMA in the course of DMA implementation.
+This principle is particularly important for gatekeepers which may have to significantly re-design their products and services, as well as for entrants which may invest a lot in innovative offerings made possible by the DMA in the course of DMA implementation.

-To achieve this principle, the Commission has several means to increase legal predictability and clarifying the interpretation of some obligations with guidelines,19 individual acts, or generally applicable implementing acts.20
+To achieve this principle, the Commission has several means to increase legal predictability and clarifying the interpretation of some obligations with guidelines, individual acts, or generally applicable implementing acts.

-However, there is an inevitable tension between legal predictability and the legal flexibility which is needed to adapt the regulation to the insight gained from past implementation 21 and to the evolution of technologies and markets.
-This is why the DMA provides for mechanisms in which the Commission can re-specify the measures needed to comply with regulatory obligations, 22 to extend the scope of existing obligations, or to propose the EU legislature to add or remove obligations.23 In using those flexibility mechanisms, the Commission should nonetheless be predictable and show how the regulatory adaptations contribute to contestability and fairness as well as to the effectiveness of the rules.
+However, there is an inevitable tension between legal predictability and the legal flexibility which is needed to adapt the regulation to the insight gained from past implementation and to the evolution of technologies and markets.
+This is why the DMA provides for mechanisms in which the Commission can re-specify the measures needed to comply with regulatory obligations, to extend the scope of existing obligations, or to propose the EU legislature to add or remove obligations.
+In using those flexibility mechanisms, the Commission should nonetheless be predictable and show how the regulatory adaptations contribute to contestability and fairness as well as to the effectiveness of the rules.

 2.5.
-Coherence with Other Laws
+Coherence with other laws